lidderupk/iostipcalculator/README.md

 # TipCalculator

 TipCalculator is a very clean and simple tip calculating app.
 It takes the math out of the way !
+It is built in ObjectiveC using MVC paradigm and uses XCTest framework for unit tests.

 ![Logo](http://imgur.com/EURcqum.png)